Tyke (elephant): Legacy

 Based on these findings, the researchers called for more stringent regulation regarding the welfare of circus animals.
-In 2012, the Dutch government announced a ban on the use of wild circus animals.

-In testimony in U.S. District Court in 2009, Ringling Bros. and Barnum & Bailey Circus CEO Kenneth Feld acknowledged that circus elephants are struck behind the ears, under the chin and on their legs with bullhooks.
-Feld stated that these practices are necessary to protect circus workers.
-Feld also acknowledged that an elephant trainer was reprimanded for using a cattle prod, which Feld also stated was appropriate practice.
-Feld denied that any of these practices harm elephants.
-In its January 2010 verdict on the case, brought against by the American Society for the Prevention of Cruelty to Animals et al., the Court ruled that evidence against the circus was "not credible with regard to the allegations."
-In lieu of a USDA hearing, Feld Entertainment, Inc., the parent company of Ringling Bros., agreed to pay an unprecedented $270,000 fine for violations of the Animal Welfare Act that allegedly occurred between June 2007 and August 2011.

-A fourteen-year litigation against Ringling Bros. came to an end in 2014 when The Humane Society of the United States and a number of other animal rights groups paid a $16 million settlement to Feld Entertainment; however, the circus closed in May 2017 after a 146-year run when it experienced a steep decline in ticket sales a year after it discontinued its elephant act and sent its pachyderms to a reserve.
+A fourteen-year litigation against Ringling Bros. came to an end in 2014 when The Humane Society of the United States and a number of other animal rights groups paid a $16 million settlement to parent company Feld Entertainment.
+The circus discontinued its elephant act in May 2016 and sent its pachyderms to a reserve.
+Ticket sales dropped steeply after, and the circus closed in May 2017 after a 146-year run.

 In December 2018, New Jersey became the first U.S. state to ban circuses, carnivals and fairs from featuring elephants, tigers and other exotic animals.
+Before that, several cities had banned the use of bullhooks or performances by wild animals.

 In popular culture

 Christian thrash metal band Tourniquet, known for its stance against animal abuse, wrote the song "86 Bullets" about Tyke for their 2012 album Antiseptic Bloodbath.

 Tyke was seen on The History Channel show Shockwave, World's Most Amazing Videos, Banned from Television, and Maximum Exposure.

 An episode of Hawaii Five-0 referenced the Honolulu attack in its season 6 episode "Ka Haunaele (Rampage)".

-Hard rock band 86 Bullets was named after the killing of Tyke, and have a song about the incident, "Hail of Bullets", that appears on their 2017 ep, "The Elephant in the Room".
+Hard rock band 86 Bullets was named after the killing of Tyke, and have a song about the incident, "Hail of Bullets", that appears on their 2017 EP The Elephant in the Room.